zbreeden/FourTwentyAnalytics/README.md

 ## Orbitals

+- Elemental Systems Creed

+>>The Elemental System is the epicenter of the constellation — the force that keeps every star aligned.

+   - 🚀 **The Barycenter** → presents **gravity**
+      - All data seeds emanate from the hub.

+>>>This system exists so that all other systems exist.

 - 🌌 Core Systems Creed

 >>The Core Systems are the heartbeat of the constellation — the foundation that keeps every orbit aligned.